 Using third-party apps

 Apart from the ability to open apps, Siri can also perform actions or jump deep into specific apps to bring you the information you want.
 Siri will monitor the way you use apps and suggest Siri Shortcuts.
 You’ll find these suggestions in Settings > Siri & Search.
-If you tap to add one, you can than record a phrase that will then trigger that shortcut.
+If you tap to add one, you can then record a phrase that will then trigger that shortcut.
 For example, you might say “Order the usual” to trigger a food order in the Caviar app, or “Take the scenic route” to avoid traffic in Waze.
 You can even make up shortcuts that can combine custom actions in multiple apps.

 Unfortunately, there’s no official list of apps that support Siri Shortcuts, but this Reddit post lists a lot of them and what you can do with them.